cartant/blog/content/prefer-interfaces/index.md

 ---

 _Rob has written about the types/interfaces issue — and a whole lot more — in his blog post: [10 Insights from Adopting TypeScript at Scale](https://www.techatbloomberg.com/blog/10-insights-adopting-typescript-at-scale/)_

+_And, in the TypeScript documentation, Daniel gives some reasons for [preferring interfaces over intersections](https://github.com/microsoft/TypeScript/wiki/Performance#preferring-interfaces-over-intersections)._